goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 Before running ComfyUI with this node package, you should make sure that you have the following programs and libraries installed so that ComfyUI can compile the necessary libraries and programs for llama-cpp-python (the main library that allows you to use any current GGUF models and neural network architectures):

-1. Download [CUDA drivers](https://developer.nvidia.com/cuda-downloads) - install the latest version.
+1. Download [CUDA driver](https://developer.nvidia.com/cuda-12-9-0-download-archive) - install the 12.9 version (versions 13.0 and newer are not supported at this time).
+   After installation, make sure the following lines are in the Path field of System Environment Variables:\
+   `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.9\libnvvp`\
+   `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.9\bin`

+   And in System Environment Variables, add the `CMAKE_ARGS` variable and set it to the following:\
+   `-DGGML_CUDA=on -DCMAKE_GENERATOR_TOOLSET='cuda=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.9'`

-2. Download [Visual Studio 2022 Community IDE](https://visualstudio.microsoft.com/downloads) with libraries for compiling C++ programs, specifically with individual components (select them in Visual Studio Installer when installing/modifying Visual Studio 2022):
+2. Download [Visual Studio 2022 Community IDE](https://visualstudio.microsoft.com/downloads) with libraries for compiling C++ programs, specifically with individual components (select them in Visual Studio Installer when installing/modifying Visual Studio 2022):\
+   For Windows 10/11:
    - MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)
-    - MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.38-17.8)
    - C++ Cmake tools for Windows

-    - C++ Cmake tools for Linux and Mac
-3. Download [CMAKE official distribution](https://cmake.org/download) - install the latest version.
+3. Download [CMAKE official distribution](https://cmake.org/download) - install the latest version.\
+   After installation, make sure that the Environment Variables line in Path is:\
+   `C:\Program Files\CMake\bin`

+It is also recommended to update ComfyUI to the latest version (including all dependencies) by running the file ComfyUI\update\update_comfyui_and_python_dependencies.bat (don't forget to press enter after the download of the latest libraries is complete)

 ### Installation package using ComfyUI Manager (recommended):